Targeted, precise messaging for every single website visitor – is it really possible?

 A travel website, for example, may discover there is more nuance to their family vacation planner persona.
 Some parents may view the vacation as the opportunity for children to have new and exciting experiences; others are more motivated by the opportunity to spend quality time together relaxing.
 Both could respond to an email for a family rate on a suite at a hotel with a rental car, but their searches will reveal the difference.
 The ‘experience planner’ will search for nearby activities outside of the hotel.
 The ‘relaxing planner’ would search for the amenities inside the hotel that fit into their desired vacation: which rooms have a jacuzzi and if there is a complimentary happy hour.

-With site search personalization, powerful usage analytics gives the insight into what content gaps exist and what content leads to successful outcomes.
+With AI-powered search and recommendations, powerful usage analytics gives the insight into what content gaps exist and what content leads to successful outcomes.
 Content authors build their content plan based on what the prospects are actually trying to find.
 Taking the time to fill in those gaps leads to more engagement from prospects and higher time-on-page.
 Running targeted A/B tests on what messages are helping to convert these search users into seeing a demo or downloading more gated content can also enable your sales team to make a more tailored pitch.

 View every search query as your key persona telling you the content they need, and a vital opportunity to personalize that journey.